microsoft/MASS/README.md

 * [Conversational Response Generation](#conversational-response-generation)

-**!!!** In order to satisfy more users and developers in sequence to sequence tasks, we also implement MASS on fairseq.
-However, this codebase will foucs more on the pre-training and fine-tuning in large scale supervised tasks, including neural machine translation, text summarization, grammatical error correction, etc. Please go to [this folder](MASS-fairseq) for detailed guides.
+**!!!** In order to satisfy more users and developers in sequence to sequence tasks, we also implement MASS on fairseq, **which will foucs more on the pre-training and fine-tuning in large scale supervised tasks**, including neural machine translation, text summarization, grammatical error correction, etc. Please go to [this folder](MASS-fairseq) for detailed guides.

 ## Dependencies